traceo-dev/traceo/README.md

 ### ***Database***

 By default, Traceo Platform uses the SQLite database, so for testing and development purposes, this may be enough.
-If you want to use Traceo with production data, we recommend that you use a PostgreSQL database.
-To do this, when starting the docker image, set the environment variables as below:
+If you want to use Traceo with production data, we recommend to use a PostgreSQL database.
+To do this, set the environment variables as below:

 ```
 docker run \